 — Thank goodness I'm off the hook from working tomorrow.
 I asked Jane if she could take over my shift and she agreed.

-- You're off the hook!
-Sandy called to say she's sick so you don't have to go over and clean her house today.
+— You're off the hook!
+Sandy called to say she's sick so you don't have to go over to clean her house today.

 — Are we off the hook or are we still going to your parents' house for dinner on Sunday?

 — Since Marissa was featured in the Sports Illustrated swimsuit edition her phone has been ringing off the hook.

 — My friend posted my phone number in the men's bathroom as a joke and now my phone's been ringing off the hook.